mjhobbs/sit722week02/README.md

 git checkout branch-type/branch-name (such as feature/feature-name or hotfix/hotfix-name)
 ```

-- Merge last changes from other people and start your work
+- Merge the last changes from other people and start your work

 ```
 git merge development